WHIM

 SSssScreen share server with QR code, phone camera feed, desktop preview, FPS/quality settings, and MJPEG streaming.

-SETTINGSsettingsAPI keys & endpoints (Ollama, OpenAI, SmartThings, Notion), model management (pull/delete from Ollama), app preferences, theme, paths.
+SETTINGSsettingsAPI keys & endpoints (Ollama, OpenAI, Anthropic, DeepSeek, SmartThings, Notion), model management (pull/delete from Ollama), Sovereign Mode toggle, Unified Model Router (local-first with cloud fallback), app preferences, theme, paths.

 Desktop Tab Screenshots